TorchedArchive/Coffea/README.md

 # Coffee
-A Discord bot 100% about coffee.
-Featuring images, coffee economy (soon) and more!
+A bot that gives you a random image about coffee.
+I wanted economy too based on coffee, but never got around to doing it.
+Code is free to do what you want with it.